Exactification of Stirling's Approximation for the Logarithm of the Gamma Function: Numerical Analysis

 A graph of this result for $|z| =3$ versus $\theta$ is presented in Fig.\ \ref{figone}.
 Here we see that for $\theta <1$, the Stokes multiplier is virtually zero, while for $\theta >2$, it is almost equal to unity, which is consistent with the conventional view of the Stokes phenomenon.
 In between, however, the smoothing as postulated by Berry and Olver is expected to occur with the greatest deviation from the original step-function occurring in the vicinity of the Stokes line at $\theta = \pi/2$.
 Therefore, the results in Theorem\ 2.1 are not expected to yield accurate values of $\ln \Gamma(z)$, especially for $13\pi/32 < \theta <17\pi/32$, if smoothing occurs.
 Nonetheless, the adherents of this theory have not to this day provided one numerical demonstration as to whether ``Stokes smoothing" actually does occur or whether the conventional view still holds.
 Here, however, we can establish whichever view is correct by evaluating $\ln \Gamma(z)$ for deviations of $\theta$ above and below $\pi/2$ so that they lie in the range of $(13\pi/32,17\pi/32)$.
 That is, where the smoothing is expected to be at its most pronounced.
 If the above results for the Stokes discontinuity terms are unable to provide exact values of $\ln \Gamma(z)$, then we know that the conventional view of the Stokes phenomenon is not valid and that smoothing is a viable alternative.
+It should also be noted that the above result for the Stokes multiplier only applies to large values of $|z|$, while for $|z|<5$ there is no accurate representation.
+Thus, the concept has only ever been applied to large values of $|z|$, where truncating the asymptotic expansion after a few terms will yield very accurate values for $\ln \Gamma(z)$.
+The numerical studies presented here are aimed at small values of $|z|$, where it is no longer possible to obtain accurate values of the function and where the Stokes discontinuity term cannot be disregarded in order to obtain exact values of $\ln \Gamma(z)$.

 Before we carry out the investigation into Stokes smoothing, we need to show that the remainder terms in Eq.\ (\ref{fiftyeight}) do in fact behave typically for an asymptotic expansion.
 That is, we need to show that for large values of $|z|$, the remainder can be neglected to yield accurate, but still approximate, values of $\ln \Gamma(z)$ up to and not very far from the optimal point of truncation, while for small values of $|z|$, it is simply not valid to neglect the remainder.
 For this demonstration we do not require the Stokes discontinuity terms.
 Therefore, we shall concentrate on the asymptotic form for $|\theta| <\pi/2$.
 This includes $\theta=0$, which is the simplest case to study because it does not involve complex arithmetic.
 Later, when we study the values produced for all the Stokes sectors and on the Stokes lines in the principal branch, we shall consider non-zero values of $\theta$.